 I found after some tinkering that disconnecting the Idle Speed Control Valve (ISCV) would hold the idle revs higher and stop the stalling.
 This is as expected, but I took it off the car, flushed it, and checked its operation on the bench.

-The valve opened and closed quickly and the rotation was free.
-The valve is normally supplied by the Motronic ECU with an oscillating pulse to control the opening amount with reasonable precision.
-Applying 12v is a good test that the body will rotate, but not always a guarantee of operation.
+The valve opened and closed quickly, and the rotation was free.
+The Motronic ECU usually controls the valve with an oscillating pulse to control the opening amount with reasonable precision.
+Thus, applying 12v is a good test that the body will rotate, but not always a guarantee of operation.

-I checked with the oracles (Doc and Mat) who both pointed out that the description of my problem meant there was an air leak.
+I checked with the oracles (Doc and Mat), who pointed out that my problem’s description meant there was an air leak.
 Probably between the airflow meter and the throttle body.
 And perhaps the throttle body wasn’t fully closing.

-At the time I took a cursory glance, wiggled some pipes, checked hose clamps for tightness by hand and found . . . nothing.
-I’ve been putting up with it, the performance was fine away from idle and I’ve become too used to slow acceleration pick up in the Freelander.
+At the time, I took a cursory glance, wiggled some pipes, checked hose clamps for tightness by hand and found nothing.
+So I’ve been putting up with it, the performance was fine away from idle, and I’ve become too used to slow acceleration pick up in the Freelander.

 Cure the air leak, cure the idling

 The crudely drawn red line in the picture above shows where the edge of the clamp should be.
-It still felt tight, but it really is in the wrong place.
-On the opposite side of the hose from where we can see in the picture, the clamp was completely off the hose!
+It still felt tight, but it really was in the wrong place.
+On the opposite side of the hose, the clamp was completely off the hose from where we can see in the picture!
 Was this the simple route cause of the problem?